nismod/digital_comms/README.md

 Description
 ===========
-**The Cambridge Communications Assessment Model** provides analytics for decision-makers on (i) capacity-demand and (ii) risk, vulnerability and resilience.
-The fixed, wireless and satellite sectors are currently under development.
+**The Cambridge Communications Assessment Model** is a decision support tool which can quantify the performance of digital infrastructure strategies across capacity, coverage and cost metrics.

 ## Citation:
 ```